 Serious scrambling on Skye

-Whilst we don't provide tuition and people take responsibility for themselves, many of our members are highly experienced mountaineers and keep an eye out for others offering suggestions.
-With the EMC you will have the opportunity to develop your all round mountaineering skills.
+We don't provide tuition, but many of our members are highly experienced mountaineers, so you will have the opportunity to learn and develop your skills.

 Do I need to be able to climb?